Bottenlab/bottenlab.github.io/_pages/science.md

 In the not-too-distant future, this work will be accompanied by a dense, longitudinal pilot study intended to chart individual-level trajectories of pubertal neuroendocrine development.

-## Environmental exposures and the developing brain
+## Environmental pollution exposures

 The second arm of this work has, so far, focused on individual differences in brain structure and fuction related to outdoor air pollution exposures during the transition to adolescence.
 Future research will incorporate other environmental exposures (e.g., water and indoor air pollution) with an emphasis on endocrine-disrupting chemicals.

-> How does pubertal neuroendocrine plasticity confer vulnerability/resilience to neurotoxic effects of environmental exposure?
+<blockquote>How does pubertal neuroendocrine plasticity confer vulnerability/resilience to neurotoxic effects of environmental exposure?</blockquote>

 Future research will bring together these two arms of research to understand how the hormone changes during puberty that alter brain plasticity make teens more or less susceptible to environmental harms (i.e., to